arcbtc/1.21/arduino-libaries/README.md

-# All the arduino libaries needed
-# +
-# the hardware file with the ESP32 boards
+# All the arduino libaries needed <br> + the hardware file with the ESP32 boards

 Libary files can just be copied into you "Arduino" "Library" folder